maim-lain/schooloflust/walkthrough.md

 take out all unessacary saves?

+What's the planned purpose of the soda drinks?
+Right now the only thing they can be used for is giving one to Sofia for her request sidequest, besides that they can't be used for anything else.
+Are they going to be a gift or a consumable?

 - squre in front of school has comment for what happens each day
 - answers for all math day stuff are on teacher event